 Where do we find the information?
 We use the National Library of Scotland’s excellent OS London/TQ 1:1,250/1:2,500 maps of London and the south east 1947-64 overlaid on modern maps, Bristol’s Know Your Place and old-maps.co.uk (subscription service).
 If you identify prefab locations for us (roads and streets, villages and towns, boroughs or postcodes) we can generally find them using the maps above.
 Prefabs on these maps are very distinctive, and in some cases we can identify the type of prefab by the shape!

-A fantastic response to our call for Swedish timber prefab houses and bungalows, from Somerset to Orkney.
+There has been a fantastic response to our call for Swedish timber prefab houses and bungalows, from Somerset to Orkney.
 See our blog post Swedish Post-War Prefabricated Houses – location list.
 We have also been notified of Finnish timber houses, erected by the Forestry Commission.

 A Uni-Seco prefab on the Kent and East Sussex Railway.
 We were subsequently offered it!

 At the Chiltern Open Air Museum on 23 August 2016, Rosemary the cousin of the lady who lived in Chiltern’s Universal prefab in Finch Lane, Amersham, came along to our event.
 Look out for her filmed interview soon.
 Thanks to Solange and Jane for interviewing her.